blackfireio/player/README.rst

     # or
     php blackfire-player.phar run scenario.bkf

-Add more requests to a scenario by indenting the lines as below:
+Add more requests to a scenario by indenting lines as below:

 .. code-block:: blackfire